ryanfp/DnD-Compendium/Ideal Ranger Write Up.md

 ---

-#### **KibblesTasty's Warlord (if reflavored as Ranger subclass)** ❌ **DO NOT ALLOW**
+#### **KibblesTasty's Warlord (if Reflavored as Ranger subclass)** ❌ **DO NOT ALLOW**

 **Why:** Warlord grants party-wide attack bonuses and extra attacks for allies.
 Combined with your Dual Predator Shared Fate, this could create a feedback loop where allies trigger extra damage to both your marked targets.

 ---